Zet4ky/customization-backup/README.md

 # dotfiles-backup
-A backup of my dotfiles, They suck.
+A backup of my dotfiles.